Banbury and Cheltenham Direct Railway: Construction and opening

 In fact, after initial enthusiasm, the debenture share issue only had a limited takeup until much later.
-The Great Western Railway agreed to work the line when it opened, but presented a number of requirements for facilities which the company had not thought to provide and which they could ill afford.
-The Company now decided to concentrate on opening between Bourton and Cheltenham.
+The Great Western Railway (GWR) agreed to work the line when it opened, but presented a number of requirements for facilities which the company had not thought to provide and which they could ill afford.
+The company now decided to concentrate on opening between Bourton and Cheltenham.

 On 28 March 1881 Colonel Rich of the Board of Trade visited the line to review its suitability for passenger operation.
 He noted that only at Andoversford was there an intermediate passing place on the long single line.
 As well as requesting a large number of detail improvements, he required additional excavation to the cutting slopes near the tunnel approaches, incurring considerable extra cost.

 After rectification works and a further inspection, the line from Bourton to Cheltenham was opened on 1 June 1881.
 For the time being the south curve at Hatherley was not constructed although the GWR laid in a "siding" for the passage of locomotives in 1883.

 Attention now turned to completing the eastern section of the line, from Chipping Norton to Kings Sutton; much of this had not received any attention whatever for the preceding five years.
 Work on this section too suffered from bad weather, inadequate project management by the contractor, and above all a lack of finance by the company.
 The section between Kings Sutton and Bloxham was completed, and inspected and passed for passenger operation by the Board of Trade inspector; a change of plan quickly followed and this section was not opened until later.
 At the end of August 1886 Major General Hutchinson carried out an inspection of the Bloxham to Chipping Norton section; there was a new station at Chipping Norton as the alignment of the old one was unsuitable for through operation.
 Although there were some detail issues requiring attention, the line was passed.

 Nevertheless there was still a delay in opening the line, discussions with the GWR over the working arrangements apparently intervening.
 Eventually, on 6 April 1887 the eastern section of the line opened and the Banbury and Cheltenham Direct Railway was operational throughout.
 It was worked by the Great Western Railway.
 Nearly £1.8 million had been issued as share capital.
 The line ran between Kings Sutton and Chipping Norton, and between Bourton-on-the-Water and Lansdown Junction at Cheltenham.
 Chipping Norton to Kingham and on to Bourton were GWR routes by this time.
 There were five passenger trains and two goods trains daily each way.